Oskar Eberle (1902-1956)

 Oskar Eberle in his study in Munich, summer semester 1923

-Oskar Eberle, theater scholar, playwright, director and promoter of the professionalization of domestic theater, had a decisive influence on theater discourse in Switzerland in the 20th century.
-He founded the Gesellschaft für Innerschweizer Theaterkultur (now the Schweizerische Gesellschaft für Theaterkultur) and served as its managing director, editor and publicist.
+Oskar Eberle, theatre scholar, dramatist, director and advocate for the professionalisation of the domestic theatre sector, decisively shaped theatre discourse in Switzerland in the 20th century.
+He founded the Gesellschaft für Innerschweizer Theaterkultur (today the Schweizerische Gesellschaft für Theaterkultur) and served as its managing director, editor and publicist.

-As the extensive Eberle estate, which is held in the Swiss Archive of the Performing Arts, has not yet been processed, there has been a lack of basic research into the specific life and working conditions of the most important Swiss exponent of theater in the interwar and wartime period.
+Because the extensive Eberle estate held at the Swiss Archive of the Performing Arts had not previously been processed, there was a lack of foundational research on the concrete living and working conditions of the most important Swiss exponent of theatre in the interwar and wartime period.

-Thanks to the project Oskar Eberle (1902-1956): Identity Discourse, Theater Politics and Amateur Theater Reform, this glaring research gap in the history of theater in Switzerland has been closed.
-The publication Theaterpionier aus Leidenschaft - Oskar Eberle (1902-1956) by Heidy Greco-Kaufmann and Tobias Hoffmann was published by Chronos Verlag at the beginning of 2024.
+Thanks to the project Oskar Eberle (1902-1956): Identitätsdiskurs, Theaterpolitik und Laienspielreform, this glaring research gap in Switzerland’s theatre history has been closed.
+At the beginning of 2024, the publication Theaterpionier aus Leidenschaft - Oskar Eberle (1902-1956) by Heidy Greco-Kaufmann and Tobias Hoffmann was published by Chronos Verlag.